jlaurens/edython/src/lib/eyo/js/core/c9r.md

-# Edython's class management
+# Class management in Edython

+Class declaration has been designed to be highly flexible, in order to allow easy refactoring and meta programming.

 Various `makeC9r` function are utilities to create class objects with properties and methods given in an model object.
 The idea is to use a rather straightforward syntax.

+## Namespaces

+`eYo.foo` namespace are used to collect technologies dedicated to some definite purpose. `eYo.c9r` is the namespace for the constructors, `eYo.dlgt` is the namespace for the constructor delegates.

-## Class extensions
+## Class extensions through delegation.

-Each class is extended through a property named `eyo`.
+Each constructor is extended through a property named `eyo`.
 This name is sufficiently weird to avoid collisions.
-Each class is a descendant of `eYo.C9r.Dflt` whereas `eyo` object is an instance of `eYo.C9r.Dlgt` or one of its subclasses.
+Each class is a descendant of `eYo.C9r.BaseC9r` whereas `eyo` object is an instance of `eYo.dlgt.BaseC9r`.

 This extension knows the namespace owning the class.
 It also knows the unique string identifying the class: its name.